JukeboxPipeline/jukebox-core/docs/userdoc/database.rst

 ---------------------------------------

 To install a postgresql database, you first need postgresql itself.
-Chose the right binary for your OS from `PostgreSQL Binaries <http://www.postgresql.org/download/>`_.
+Choose the right binary for your OS from `PostgreSQL Binaries <http://www.postgresql.org/download/>`_.

 Start PgAdmin: